The ALUMBRADOS, Perfectibilists and TheosophiCAL REFERENCES

 Illuminati History of the Secret School of Wisdom | Josef Wages

 Josef Wäges gives the death-blow to Illuminati conspiracies as strings of repeated hearsay devoid of historical fact.
 He goes into the references made by George Washington, a Freemason, who equated the Illuminati with the Jacobinism of the French Revolution.
-Illuminati History of the Secret School of Wisdom “THERE are lives that Theosophists and all others…
+“Wishaupt seems to be an enthusiastic Philanthropist.
+He is among those (…) who believe in the indefinite…

 Zain Khan interviews Josef Wages on the Truth about the Bavarian Illuminati